 This small Battersea patio forms a 25-square-metre rectangle, yet contains a multitude of thoughtfully placed artworks compiled by our client.
-Organising this collection in such a confined space required imaginative design solutions, amid integral minimalist ambience.
+Organising this collection in such a confined space required innovative garden design solutions, amid a minimalist ambience.
 To create more room, we designed and built a trio of vertical bays inset into the extended boundary wall, while further sculpture is displayed in a fish pond and across patio surfaces.
-This outdoor gallery flows intimately into the house, where a matrix of indoor art is featured throughout the residence, alongside a highly bespoke garden.
+The outdoor gallery flows intimately into the house, where a matrix of indoor art is featured throughout the residence, alongside a highly bespoke garden.

 For the top penthouse at Kings Chelsea, we commissioned an artist to carve an original sculpture, utilising reclaimed Portland stone.
 With the carving 1-metre tall, a plinth equal in height forms human scale, which balances the artwork, and produces a memorable focal point.
 The material's natural hues reflect and amplify light in this north-facing rooftop, as the Hug sculpture radiates mellow ambience.

 For this awe-inspiring rooftop panorama of St Paul's, we sought a unique focal point amid an up-close cathedral vista.
 The sculptor, Elliott Brotherton, infused hints of nearby St James's Church steeple, creating a one-off piece to expand the client's extensive interior art collection.
 Having designed a minimalist sequence of indoor and roof terrace planters, we constructed a bespoke plinth to exhibit Elliott's sinuous artwork.
 The two-tiered structure features integrated lighting, irrigation and a low Box hedge, where the balance between Portland stone, textured foliage and slate-grey hues defines compositional equilibrium among maroon-tinted rendered walls.